This article will show you how to kill (or end) multiple processes or instances of a running script with a single command.

 If you are like me, you have run into this situation many many times.
 You run the ps command to list all the currently running processes and you see that there are multiple instances running of a certain program.
-You want to end all these instances but do not want to run the kill command for each one of those specifying the pid manually.
+You want to kill all processes but do not want to run the kill command for each one of those specifying the pid manually.
 Killing all instances of this program is very simple and I’ll show you how to do it using a 1 line command!

 Table of Contents